 Our services are based within your Local Authority, 24 hours a day, 7 days a week, 365 days a year.
 Our support lines are staffed by our experienced social workers, based close to your home.

 We offer a huge range of support groups including coffee mornings, sons and daughters groups, award ceremonies and celebration events.
-In May, we held our first collaborative retention activity, successfully securing £24,000 worth of family tickets to the renowned Geronimo Festival at Arley Hall.
+In May 2018, we held our first collaborative retention activity, successfully securing £24,000 worth of family tickets to the renowned Geronimo Festival at Arley Hall.
 Hundreds of fostering families enjoyed an amazing, complementary day out, and the feedback we had was outstanding.
+We were able to do this again in 2019, with an even better offer.
 There’s always something to get involved with if you wish to!

 Find us on Facebook @foster4cheshire.
 We’ve got a dedicated page just for you.
 We’re always posting events, info and ideas, it’s a great tool for both promoting our service and letting our carers know about the latest developments.
 So give us a follow!